bposzewiecka/PhaseDancerSimulator/README.md

 * *simulations*, that contains parameters of each simulation(s) by the name of each simulation.
 * *regions*, that contains coordinates of regions to simulate from by the name of each region.

-Each entry from the *simulations* dictionary must have following properities:
+Each entry from the *simulations* dictionary must have the following properities:

 | Property | Description | Values |
 |---|---|---|